krushil298/roomroute-crm/replit.md

 ### Multi-Tenancy and Authentication
 - **Complete data isolation**: Each organization has separate login credentials and data access.
 All data tables include `organizationId` foreign keys with server-side enforcement.
 - **Authentication**: Replit Auth (OIDC) supporting Google, GitHub, and email/password.
 Features a landing page for unauthenticated users and an onboarding flow for new users to create an organization on first login.
 Session management is PostgreSQL-backed.
-- **Security**: `organizationId` is always set server-side from the authenticated session to prevent data isolation breaches.
+- **Security**: `organizationId` is always set server-side via `getEffectiveOrgId()` helper to prevent data isolation breaches.
+- **Super Admin**: Master account (josh.gaddis@roomroute.org) with `role='super_admin'` can switch between all organizations using dropdown in header.
+Super admin has NULL organizationId and uses `currentOrganizationId` for context switching.
+- **Multi-User Support**: Each organization can have multiple users with role-based permissions (admin/user).
+Organization creator is auto-assigned as admin.
+- **Active Status Check**: Deactivated users (active=false in user_organizations) are blocked from all authenticated requests.

 ### Frontend (React + Vite)
 - **Framework**: React with TypeScript